 Local hospitals cut IV fluid usage in half amid nationwide shortage, find new ways to treat patients

-ROCHESTER, N.Y. — The nationwide shortage of IV fluids has led to significant changes in how local hospitals treat patients.
-Both UR Medicine and Rochester Regional have successfully reduced their IV fluid usage by half.
+ROCHESTER, N.Y. — The nationwide shortage of IV fluids has led to significant changes in how hospitals treat patients.
+Both, UR Medicine and Rochester Regional have successfully cut their IV fluid usage in half.

 The shortage began when Hurricane Helene damaged the largest IV fluid manufacturing plant in the country.
 Hospitals, unable to stockpile these fluids due to their bulky nature, had to quickly adapt.